 It is common knowledge in the eCommerce market that the cost of acquiring a customer exceeds the cost of retaining one.
 Customer retention is of the most important variables that formulate the user base of your store, and thus, it shouldn’t be taken lightly.
 Getting your customer retention rate to go up simply means making sure your business excels in the digital market.
 But the main question is how to improve customer retention.

 The exact steps your business needs to take to improve retention depend upon the type of industry and the value proposition of the product or service.
-However, as a general rule of thumb, when businesses provide personalized feed to their customers, they are more likely to return.
+However, as a general rule of thumb, when businesses offer personalized feeds to their customers and let them design and order personalized products online with an online design tool, they are more likely to return.
 Customers want to feel valued, be it on their first time visiting your site, or many moons after.
 Providing them with a sense of uniqueness via personalization makes them feel validated, cared for, and cherished – which then results in brand loyalty.

 Aiming for customer retention ensures that there is a plan in place after your customer lands on your site.
 This means from the landing page to the displayed products, to the checkout tab – the user journey is smooth and hassle-free.
 Add a personalized touch by putting the right products in Infront of the customer, investing in cross-selling, and up-selling, as well as focusing mostly on customer experience.
 Make sure that your customers get a self-optimizing recommendation engine that stays relevant, and updated to minimize time wastage.

 Additionally, staying relevant to the needs of your customers helps businesses retain more of their user base.
 Here are some additional tips to increase customer retention: